Nominating/Corporate Governance Committee Charter

-The Committee, in consultation with the full Board of Directors, shall also oversee the practices of management of the Company related to the identification and evaluation of enterprise risk and the development of enterprise risk avoidance, mitigation and response strategies and shall make such recommendations to management and to the full Board regarding these matters as the Committee deems to be necessary and appropriate.
+The Committee shall also facilitate an annual review by the full Board of Directors regarding the practices of management of the Company related to the identification and evaluation of enterprise risk and the development of enterprise risk avoidance, mitigation and response strategies.

 Establish criteria for the selection of new directors to serve on the Board.
 Such criteria shall be based on the following factors and such other relevant factors as the Committee deems appropriate: